icon_notification notification-animation 2

 Documentation requirements**

-Permissible credits into the account
+Permissible credits in the account

 • Inward remittances

-• Transfers from other NRO/NRE accounts
+• Transfers from other NRO/NRE/FCNR (B) accounts

-• Legitimate dues in India such as sale/maturity proceeds of your investments in India, rental income, etc.
+• Legitimate dues in India, such as sale/maturity proceeds of your investments in India, rental income, etc.

-Permissible payments from the account
+Permissible payments in india from the account

 • Payments in India